Hiking the Nuʻuanu Trail on Oʻahu, Hawaiʻi

 Nuʻuanu-Judd Junction

-After 0.5 miles (0.8 km), the Nuʻuanu Trail will split to the left.
+After 0.5 miles (0.8 km), the Nuʻuanu Trail officially begins.

 Read My Separate Post: Judd Trail